bhoodream/Chameleon.js/README.md

 ## How to use?

-Include jquery.js, include jquery.chameleon.js, assign a chmln-marks to elements.
+Include jquery.js, include jquery.chameleon.js, assign a chmln-marks to elements and.
 If you get confused look at the examples.

 ```
 $('.chmln').chameleon();
 ```
 ## Settings

-With settings you can configure the plugin.
 Next properties you can pass:
 * `img` - default `$('.chmln .chmln_img:first-child')`, how you can see, selector get first image in each `.chmln` container.
 You can pass concrete image like this `$('.my_img)` or you can pass source url like this `/images/my_image.png`.
 Images should be on your Web server (cross domain security);